laurent22/joplin/readme/spec/server_sharing.md

 Any linked note will **not** be shared, due to the following reasons:

-- Privacy issue - you don't want to accidentally share a note just because it was linked to another note.
+- Privacy issue - you don't want to accidentally share a note just because it was linked from another note.

 - Even if the linked note has been shared separately, we still don't give access to it.
 We don't know who that link has been shared with - it could be a different recipient.